-- ☐ To create rules manually on the Protocol page, expand the folders and select the protocols you want to use for the asset rules.
+- To create rules manually on the Protocol page, expand the folders and select the protocols you want to use for the asset rules.
 Use SHIFT+click to select a range of protocols; use CTRL+click to select multiple protocols out of sequence.
-A rule will be created for each protocol selected. - ☐ Set the permission.
+A rule will be created for each protocol selected. - Set the permission.
 This tells the firewall what to do with a packet that matches the rule: allow it to pass ("Allow") or stop it from passing ("Deny").
 The "Enforcer" option inspects and filters the traffic using Deep Packet Inspection.
-This option is appropriate solely for the Enforcer protocols. - ☐ To create a log each time the rule is triggered, select the "Enable Logging" check box. - □ Click "Finish". - ☐ Finish configuring the firewall details in the Rule Details section.
+This option is appropriate solely for the Enforcer protocols. - To create a log each time the rule is triggered, select the "Enable Logging" check box. - Click "Finish". - Finish configuring the firewall details in the Rule Details section.
 Many firewall rules allow you to adjust advanced settings, such as traffic rate limiting.
 Additional settings for the selected rule are displayed in one or more tabs below the rules table.
 The Details column in the rules table displays a summary of these advanced settings.
-For more information on setting these rule details, see "Firewall Rate Limiting" and the appropriate sections on Enforcer rules: "Creating a Modbus TCP Enforcer Rule", "Creating an OPC Classic Enforcer Rule", "Creating an EtherNet/IP Enforcer Rule".
+For more information on setting these rule details, see "Firewall Rate Limiting" and the appropriate sections on Enforcer rules: "Creating a Modbus TCP Enforcer Rule", "Creating an OPC Classic Enforcer Rule", "Creating IEC104 Enforcer Firewall Rule", "Creating an EtherNet/IP Enforcer Rule", "Creating a DNP3 Enforcer Rule" "Creating a GOOSE Enforcer Rule". - Manually reorder the rules as necessary. - Click the Save icon in the toolbar.